Radiation - brain - discharge

 When you have radiation treatment, colored markings are drawn on your skin.
 Do not remove them.
 These show where to aim the radiation.
 If they come off, do not redraw them.
 Tell your doctor instead.

 If you wear a wig or toupee:

-Do not put heating pads or ice bags on the treatment area.
-Keep the treated area in the open air as much as possible.
-But, stay away from very hot or cold temperatures and direct sun.
+Keep the treatment area in the open air as much as possible.
+But stay away from very hot or cold temperatures.

 Do not swim during treatment.
 Ask your doctor when you can start swimming after treatment.